hmswaffles/NiftyPicayuneLanguage/README.md

 ### In Progress:

 #### *Computational Melville*
-Calls you "Ishmael" via text message.
+Given your name and phone number, this function calls you "Ishmael" via text message.

 -------------

 ### Forthcoming:
-#### *Dickensian Equivocation*
+#### *Dickensian Superlative Equivocation*
 Multi-polar sentiment analysis, useful for figuring out if the current time, age, epoch, and season are any good at all.

 #### *CD Ram Dass*
 A combination timer and location-finding function that always returns "now" and "here."